Hollywood Con Queen scam: Investigations and media coverage

 The "Con Queen" scam has been the subject of media attention and investigations for several years.

 The Hollywood Con Queen was originally identified as Gobind Lal Tahil by screenwriter and victim Gregory Mandarano, who obtained a copy of his fake passport from a travel agency after being conned by the Con Queen over a period of six months.
 He is the only victim on public record to have met the Con Queen in person multiple times.

-After Mandarano's con, which had him developing a fake fantasy film by the name of, "Shadows Below," for The China Film Group Corporation, Tahilramani changed the nature of his con and no longer met with his victims in person, restricting all of his communication to personas over the telephone.
+After Mandarano's con, which had him developing a fake fantasy film by the name of "Shadows Below," for The China Film Group Corporation, Tahilramani changed the nature of his con and no longer met with his victims in person, restricting all of his communication to personas over the telephone.

 The scam became the subject of an investigation by K2 Intelligence when they were hired by impersonated producers, but the identity of the Hollywood Con Queen was initially a mystery.
-However once Mandarano provided investigators with the passport and photos of Tahilramani, thanks to an investigation performed by Mike Swick, a former MMA fighter living in Thailand who was another a victim of Tahilramani's, the Federal Bureau of Investigation opened an online portal in July 2019 for victims of the scam.
+However, once Mandarano provided investigators with the passport and photos of Tahilramani, thanks to an investigation performed by Mike Swick, a former MMA fighter living in Thailand who was another victim of Tahilramani's, the Federal Bureau of Investigation opened an online portal in July 2019 for victims of the scam.

 In 2019, filmmakers Jack Owen and Costa Karalis covered the story in a short documentary titled 'A Colourful Red' which went on to premiere at The Emerging Filmmakers Showcase at the Cannes American Pavilion and was shortlisted for a Student BAFTA.
 The film featured interviews from several victims of the scam including Carley Rudd, Meagan Bourne, and Jord Hammond.
 Scott Johnson, The Hollywood Reporter lead writer who covered the story for the publication, was also featured as an expert on the case.

-In early 2020 Academy Award-winning filmmaker Alex Gibney and former Radiolab executive producer Ellen Horne produced the first podcast about the Con Queen in episode 2, "Chameleon", of their Luminary series, "Lies We Tell."
+In early 2020, Academy Award-winning filmmaker Alex Gibney and former Radiolab executive producer Ellen Horne produced the first podcast about the Con Queen in episode 2, "Chameleon", of their Luminary series, "Lies We Tell."

 In 2020, the scam was investigated in a podcast called Chameleon: Hollywood Con Queen, produced by Campside Media and Sony Music and hosted by Josh Dean and Vanessa Grigoriadis.

 In November 2020, it was announced that HarperCollins would publish a book about the scam, authored by former Hollywood Reporter writer Scott Johnson, who previously wrote a cover story on the subject in July 2018.
 Johnson's book "The Con Queen of Hollywood: The Hunt for an Evil Genius" published on June 6, 2023.

 The April 2, 2021 episode of Nightline was all about the Hollywood Con Queen scam, the Chameleon podcast, and the catching of Tahilramani.

 In addition, the 2021 HBO Now documentary series "Generation Hustle" features the Hollywood Con Queen in Episode 1 of the first season.